Worker-led win at Amazon warehouse could provide new labor playbook

 “In the short term there will probably be more organizing efforts at Amazon facilities throughout the country,” Sanders told The Post.
 “And more broadly it shows that working people are disgusted with the reality that corporate profits are soaring, and the billionaire classes are getting much richer, while working people struggle to meet their basic needs.”

-Laila Dalton, a 19-year-old barista and shift supervisor, as well as a union organizer at a Starbucks in Phoenix, said it’s “eye-opening” to see an independent union take on a global corporation like Amazon and win.
+Laila Dalton, a 19-year-old shift supervisor, as well as a union organizer at a Starbucks in Phoenix, said it’s “eye-opening” to see an independent union take on a global corporation like Amazon and win.

 Dalton has been working to unionize her coffee shop in Arizona, seeking stronger workplace safety protections and transparency around pay and scheduling.
-A request to comment on the organizing activity from Starbucks was not immediately returned.
+Starbucks spokesman Reggie Borges said the company respects its employees right to organize but does not believe a union is necessary.
+He added that the company has “pioneered more innovative benefits for full- and part-time employees around the world.”

 Ballots are expected to go out in about a week.
 Dalton said she’s confident that the Amazon win will persuade more of her colleagues to join Starbucks Workers United, which is affiliated with the Service Employees International Union.